 - Get Blob Metadata

 - Set Blob Tags

 Only storage accounts that are configured for LRS, GRS, or RA-GRS support moving blobs to the archive tier.
 The archive tier isn't supported for ZRS, GZRS, or RA-GZRS accounts.
 For more information about redundancy configurations for Azure Storage, see Azure Storage redundancy.

-To change the redundancy configuration for a storage account that contains blobs in the archive tier, you must first rehydrate all archived blobs to the hot or cool tier.
+To change the redundancy configuration for a storage account that contains blobs in the archive tier, you must first rehydrate all archived blobs to the hot, cool, or cold tier.
 Because rehydration operations can be costly and time-consuming, Microsoft recommends that you avoid changing the redundancy configuration of a storage account that contains archived blobs.